tigerhead/CarND-Path-Planning-Project/README.md

 ##Reflection

 My model can drive the car though one loop without incident at most of time.
-However sometimes, if too many cars around, collision could happen.
+However sometimes, if too many cars around, collision could happen, for example, following video https://youtu.be/2PeppoFZvA4 at 6:03 mins.
 The behavior planning algorithm can be improved to deal with that issue.
 5 state machine model can be used, and a better cost function can be implemented to decide which state the car should take.

 ## Recorded driving video in simulator